Evaluating Opsgenie Alternatives

 Source: Opsgenie

-Opsgenie has four pricing packages – Free, Essentials, Standard and Enterprise.
-Essentials is $9.45 per user/month and is a simple plan with limited features.
-Standard offers unlimited alerting and incident management for $19.95 per user/month.
-Lastly, Enterprise is the advanced plan costing $31.90 per user/month.
+Opsgenie has four pricing tiers: Free, Essentials, Standard, and Enterprise.
+Essentials costs $9.45 per user/month but includes only limited features.
+Standard adds unlimited alerting and incident management for $19.95 per user/month.
+Enterprise is the top-tier plan at $31.90 per user/month.

 Opsgenie Alternatives